-- Master Grant Agreement The Master Grant Agreement is the agreement between the Strategic Growth Council and the City of Fresno for the Transformative Climate Communities (TCC) grant which funds the Transform Fresno Plan - Transform Fresno Plan The Transform Fresno Plan is funded by the Transformative Climate Communities through the Strategic Growth Council and is made up of 22 projects, a Community Engagement Plan and a Displacement Avoidance Plan.
+• Master Grant Agreement - The Master Grant Agreement is the agreement between the Strategic Growth Council and the City of Fresno for the Transformative Climate Communities (TCC) grant which funds the Transform Fresno Plan

-- Transform Fresno Community Engagement Plan The Transform Fresno Community Engagement Plan (CEP) describes community engagement activities that the Transform Fresno community has identified as ways they would like to be engaged and informed specific to Transform Fresno. - Transform Fresno Program Implementation Manager (PIM) The Transform Fresno Program Implementation Manager works for the City of Fresno and manages the Transform Fresno program as a whole.
-The PIM is the direct contact for all Project Partners, Community Partners, the Prime Community Partner and the community specific to Transform Fresno. - Prime Community Partner The Prime Community Partner (Prime) is responsible for coordination and oversight of all activities of the CEP and Community Partners under direction of the PIM. - Community Partners Community Partners will be identified and contracted through the Request for Qualifications (RFQ) process lead by the City of Fresno.
-Community Partners will be responsible for implementing specific activities of the Transform Fresno Community Engagement Plan.
-Community Partners will work under the direction of the Prime Community Partner and City of Fresno as to complete all applicable tasks according to their scope of work. - Project Partners Project Partners are the 12 local agencies that are the lead partners on specific projects.
-Project Partners are contracted with the City of Fresno to fulfill their scope of work as stated in the Master Grant Agreement between the Strategic Growth Council and the City of Fresno.
+- Transform Fresno Plan The Transform Fresno Plan is funded by the Transformative Climate Communities through the Strategic Growth Council and is made up of 24 projects, a Community Engagement Plan with varying activities and a Displacement Avoidance Plan. - Transform Fresno Community Engagement Plan The Transform Fresno Community Engagement Plan (CEP) describes community engagement activities that the Transform Fresno community has identified ways they would like to be engaged and informed specific to Transform Fresno. - Transform Fresno Program Implementation Manager (PIM) The Transform Fresno Program Implementation Manager works for the City of Fresno and manages the Transform Fresno program as a whole.
+The PIM is the direct contact for all Project Partners, Community Partners, Strategic Growth Council (SGC) liaison and the community specific to Transform Fresno. - Project Partners Project Partners are the 12 local agencies that are the lead partners on specific projects.
+Project Partners are contracted with the City of Fresno to fulfill their scope of work as stated in the Master Grant Agreement between the Strategic Growth Council and the City of Fresno. - Project Partner Team Consists of two or more agencies that will be working on the project together.
+A Project Partner lead will need to be identified for contracting and invoicing purposes, however multiple agencies are permitted to work together on one project.